-Consistent service through stronger contracts with clear, well-defined and measurable performance expectations TCHC's "Getting it Done" report 4 responded with an action plan to address the Task Force report, recognizing that: "It is vital that they meet the same service standards as Toronto Community Housing staff so that residents receive consistently good service no matter where they live.
+Consistent service through stronger contracts with clear, well-defined and measurable performance expectations TCHC's "Getting it Done" report responded with an action plan to address the Task Force report, recognizing that: "It is vital that they meet the same service standards as Toronto Community Housing staff so that residents receive consistently good service no matter where they live.
 This has not always been the casethese benefits can only be realized through stronger contracts with clear, well-defined and measurable performance expectations."
 Contract should support TCHC's goal for consistently good service at all TCHC buildings Therefore, we expected that TCHC would properly plan and design contracts for property management services: to effectively support its ability to achieve its desired outcomes, and to hold the contracted property management companies accountable for their performance.
 Instead, we found: Service expectations were not always clear or consistent • TCHC's contracts did not always clearly set out TCHC technical specifications and service requirements.
 TCHC's expectations for its directly managed buildings and for buildings managed by contracted service providers were not always consistent.
 Better outcome measures for quality and tenant satisfaction are needed TCHC's contracts needed better performance measures to effectively address the key areas where TCHC wanted to improve service delivery outcomes.
 In our view, the measures included in the contracts did not effectively support TCHC's ability to monitor quality of work and factors impacting tenant satisfaction.
-TCHC did not always collect reliable data to be able to effectively assess performance • TCHC did not always track, monitor and take action on key performance indicators (KPIs) included in the contracts.
-Where TCHC was tracking KPIs, the data being used was not fully reliable because TCHC and its contracted property metrics across its portfolio.

-managers were not consistently and completely tracking all relevant information.
-This means TCHC used data that was not fully reliable to report on and compare performance
+TCHC did not always collect reliable data to be able to effectively assess • TCHC did not always track, monitor and take action on key performance indicators (KPIs) included in the contracts.
+Where TCHC was tracking KPIs, the data being used was not able to enectively assesswhere TCHC was tracking KPIs, the data being used was no fully reliable because TCHC and its contracted property managers were not consistently and completely tracking all relevant information.
+This means TCHC used data that was not fully reliable to report on and compare performance metrics across its portfolio.

-4 Getting it done: Real change at Toronto Community Housing, Response to the Interim Report of the Mayor's Task Force, September 10, 2015
+&lt;sup>4 Getting it done: Real change at Toronto Community Housing, Response to the Interim Report of the Mayor's Task Force, September 10, 2015